-Note, if the children were not eligible for Early Head Start, the back-door reporting would be different.
+Note, if the children were not eligible for Early Head Start, the Back-Door reporting would be different.
 Funds to support costs related to children who are not eligible for Early Head Start would need to be allocated to a different funding source.

-Scenario 4: Integrated State Administered Prekindergarten
+Scenario 4: Integrated Universal Prekindergarten

-During the enrollment interview the intake coordinator determines the eligibility of the families and children.
-In this scenario, the focus is on a prekindergarten classroom in which some of the children are receiving special education programs and services and parents are both eligible and ineligible for a child care subsidy.
+Northern Rivers Child Care program provides services to all families that need day programming.
+During the enrollment interview the Intake Coordinator determines the eligibility of the families and children.
+In this scenario, the focus is on a Prekindergarten classroom in which some of the children are receiving Special Education Services and parents are both eligible and ineligible for a Child Care Subsidy.
 Funds in this scenario represent both a blending and braided funding model.